DapfiDuck/Arduino-Keyboard-QWERTZ/README.md

 **Note** Not every possible ASCII character, particularly the non-printing ones, can be sent with the Keyboard library.
 The library supports the use of modifier keys.
 Modifier keys change the behavior of another key when pressed simultaneously.

-This fork aims at modifying the keyboard.ccp and the keyboard.h in a way that an arduino running it can be connected to a machine running a qwertz Keyboard.
+This fork aims at modifying the keyboard.ccp and the keyboard.h in a way that an arduino running it can be connected to a machine expecting a Qwertz-Keyboard.
 Not all keys have been corrected at this point in time.

 ***